Ansible

-The term ansible refers to a category of fictional technological devices capable of superluminal or faster-than-light (FTL) communication.
-These devices can instantaneously transmit and receive communicative and informational data streams across vast distances and obstacles, including between star systems and even across galaxies.
-As a name for such a device, the term ansible first appeared in a 1966 novel by Ursula K. Le Guin.
-Since that time, the broad use of the term has continued in the works of numerous science-fiction authors, across a variety of settings and continuities.
-Related terms are ultraphone and ultrawave.
+The term ansible refers to a category of fictional devices capable of faster-than-light communication.
+Ansible devices can instantaneously transmit and receive data across vast distances, including between star systems and even galaxies.
+The term was coined by Ursula K. Le Guin in her 1966 novel Rocannon’s World, and appears in many of her subsequent works.
+The term has also been used in the works of numerous other science-fiction authors.
+It is closely related to the terms ultraphone and ultrawave.

 Coinage by Ursula Le Guin

 Ursula K. Le Guin first used the word ansible in her 1966 novel Rocannon's World.
-Etymologically, the word was a contraction of answerable, reflecting the device's ability to deliver responses to their messages in a reasonable amount of time, even over interstellar distances.
+Etymologically, the origin of the word is uncertain.

-The ansible was the basis for creating a specific kind of interstellar civilization, where communication between far-flung stars is instantaneous, but humans can only travel at relativistic speeds.
+In Le Guin's writings, the ansible is the basis for creating a specific kind of interstellar civilization, where communication between far-flung stars is instantaneous, but humans can only travel at relativistic speeds.
 Under these conditions, a full-fledged galactic empire is not possible, but there is a looser interstellar organization, in which several of Le Guin's protagonists are involved.

 Although Le Guin invented the name ansible for this type of device (further developing its details in her fictional works), the broader concept of instantaneous superluminal or FTL communication had already existed in science fiction.
 Similar communication functions were included in a device called an "interocitor" in the 1952 novel This Island Earth by Raymond F. Jones, and the 1955 film based on the novel.
-Similarly in 1954, another of these devices called the "Dirac Communicator" appeared in James Blish's short story Beep, which was expanded into the 1974 novel The Quincunx of Time.
+Similarly in 1954, another of these devices called the "Dirac Communicator" appeared in James Blish's short story "Beep", which was expanded into the 1974 novel The Quincunx of Time.
 Additionally, Robert A. Heinlein, in his 1958 novel Time for the Stars, employed instantaneous telepathic communication between identical twin pairs over interstellar distances, and like Le Guin, provided a technical explanation based on a non-Einsteinian principle of simultaneity.